Skip to Content

 What Is COPD?

-COPD, the airways in your lungs are blocked (obstructed).
+If you have COPD, it means the airways in your lungs are blocked (obstructed).
 Because of this, breathing takes more effort.
 You may have started limiting your activities to avoid shortness of breath.
 Without treatment, you may not be able to do as much for yourself and need to rely more on others.

 Diagnosing COPD